Exact, non-singular black holes from a phantom DBI Field as primordial dark matter

-This confirms that the sign of $f(r)(\phi')^2$ is identical to the sign of $f(r)$.
-Therefore, the energy density $\rho = -T^t_t$ is negative wherever $f(r)$ is positive.
-Note that asymptotically $T_t^t$ (and $\rho)$ vanishes at infinity.
-This leads to the following conclusions for the three mass regimes: \begin{itemize} \item \textbf{Horizon-less Object ($M < M_{\text{relic}}$):} $f(r) > 0$ for all $r$.
-This means $T^t_t > 0$ and the energy density $\rho < 0$ everywhere.
-The WEC is violated at all radii. \item \textbf{Extremal Relic ($M = M_{\text{relic}}$):} $f(r) > 0$ for all $r > 0$.
-The energy density $\rho < 0$ everywhere except at the core $r=0$, where $f(0)=0$ and $\rho=0$. \item \textbf{Non-extremal BH ($M > M_{\text{relic}}$):} $f(r) > 0$ for all $r > r_h$.
-This means the energy density is negative, $\rho < 0$, for all radii \emph{outside} the event horizon. \end{itemize} This violation of the WEC is a common feature of non-singular black hole models and is directly responsible for evading the Penrose-Hawking singularity theorems.
+{We make the following conclusions for the three mass regimes: \begin{itemize} \item \textbf{Horizon-less Object ($M < M_{\text{relic}}$):} From the plot of $T^{t}_{t}$, we infer that $T^{t}_{t}>0$ and hence the energy density $\rho<0$ for all radii.
+The WEC is violated at all radii when $M<M_\text{relic}$. \item \textbf{Extremal Relic ($M = M_{\text{relic}}$):} From the plot of $T^{t}_{t}$, we infer that near the core region, $T^{t}_{t}<0$ and hence $\rho>0$.
+Far outside the horizon, $T^{t}_{t}>0$ and hence $\rho<0$.
+Hence, we conclude that the WEC is violated far outside the horizon. \item \textbf{Non-extremal BH ($M > M_{\text{relic}}$):} Ftom the plot of $T^{t}_{t}$, we infer that near the core region, $T^{t}_{t}<0$ and hnece $\rho>0$.
+Far outside the horizon, $T^{t}_{t}>0$ and hence $\rho<0$.
+Hence, we conclude that the WEC is violated far outside the horizon. \end{itemize}} This violation of the WEC is a common feature of non-singular black hole models and is directly responsible for evading the Penrose-Hawking singularity theorems.